arhuman/arhuman/README.md

 I'm founder and jack of all trades at [Doolta](https://www.doolta.com)

 ⚡ Other facts ⚡:
-* I'm a proud Gopher (go lover) and forever a Perl Monger (and was the 32th Saint on Perlmonks)
+* I'm a proud Gopher (go lover), forever a Perl Monger (and was the 32th Saint on Perlmonks) and a learning Rustacean
 * I'm a Foss advocate from the very start (1993)
 * I was Service Manager of the French national Open Source support at Capgemini
 * I was a teacher (Perl, Security, OOP...)
-* I like to be speaker
+* I like to give talks
 * I like to [blog](https://blog.asssad.fr)
 * I like to produce [podcasts](https://gofr.fm) about the Go langague (In French)
 *